Joe Biden nears final decision on running mate

 Harris’ allies mobilized this week after Politico reported that the co-chair of the vetting committee, former Connecticut Sen. Chris Dodd, was concerned about Harris’ tough debate stage performance and that she hasn’t expressed regret.

 Several California elected officials and labor leaders initiated a call with the vetting team to emphasize that Harris has strong support among labor and political leaders in her home state.
 The call was organized by Lt.
-Gov. Eleni Kounalakis and included the mayors of Oakland, Long Beach and Stockton and former Gov. Gray Davis.
+Gov. Eleni Kounalakis.

 “A group of us really felt we needed to organize and speak out and correct the record because she has tremendous support,” Kounalakis said.

-Beyond emphasizing their strong relationships with Harris, they also pushed back against the idea that Harris wouldn’t be a loyal partner.
+They also pushed back against the idea that Harris wouldn’t be a loyal partner, a sentiment echoed by a number of prominent donors.

-Harris, while not directly addressing her vice presidential prospects, told a group of young Black women Friday that it’s common for Black women to face resistance when they exercise their power.
+“By all objective standards, Kamala Harris should be the overwhelming favorite for the job,” said Michael Kempner, a major Democratic donor based in New York.

-“There will be a resistance to your ambition.
-There will be people who say to you: ‘You are out of your lane,'” she said during the digital summit.
-“They are burdened by only having the capacity to see what has always been instead of what can be. … I’ve had that experience my entire career.”
+Harris, while not directly addressing her vice presidential prospects, said Saturday that anyone who tries to shatter a glass ceiling faces naysayers.

 On Thursday night, Bass joined Biden for a virtual fundraiser that raked in $2.2 million.
 She has also taken steps to build her national profile, including providing interviews to multiple outlets over the past week.

-“But I wake up every single day with a heart full of hope and here is why: Vice President Biden is meeting the moment,” she added.
-The two talked for nearly an hour but did not mention the vice presidential selection process.
+“If, God forbid, Joe Biden is elected president and Congresswoman Bass becomes vice president, she’ll be the highest-ranking Castro sympathizer in the history of the United States government,” Rubio said.

-Some Biden donors have already begun to plan prospective fundraising events ahead of the formal announcement.
-Biden’s team expects his running mate to contribute immediately to his fundraising operation.
-Of the finalists, Harris is thought to be the most formidable traditional fundraiser, while Warren’s ability to attract small-dollar donations from the party’s progressive base is also viewed as a major asset.
+Bass has said she better understands the sensitivity of her comment after speaking with Florida colleagues, and she believes she can still reach out to Cuban voters in the state, where the coronavirus is a top issue.

-Associated Press writers Julie Pace and Will Weissert in Washington, Steve Peoples and Jonathan Lemire in New York, Bill Barrow in Atlanta and Kathleen Ronayne in Sacramento, Calif., contributed to this report.
+Associated Press writers Julie Pace, Kevin Freking and Brian Slodysko in Washington, Steve Peoples in New York, Bill Barrow in Atlanta and Kathleen Ronayne in Sacramento, Calif., contributed to this report.